andrewkroh/gvm/README.md

 ===

-gvm is a Go version manager. gvm installs a Go version and prints the commands to configure your environment to use it. gvm can only install binary versions of Go from https://golang.org/dl/.
+gvm is a Go version manager. gvm installs a Go version and prints the commands to configure your environment to use it. gvm can install Go binary versions from https://golang.org/dl/ or build it from source.
 Below are examples for common shells.

 bash: